envoylabs/cljs-re-frame-workshop/README.md

 # Re-Frame workshop

+NB: This repo is available at the short URL `https://tinyurl.com/ll-feb-20-workshop`

 The goal of this workshop is to better understand how re-frame event flows work, and how to build and debug re-frame apps.

-The basics of the framework are simple, and scale pretty well, so we'll be
+The basics of the framework are simple, and scale pretty well, so we'll be going over the basics of the entire re-frame event flow.

 ## Getting started